 - In Pepper Ann, Nicky's attempts at rebelling ended out this way, so much in fact that nobody except for Pepper Ann seemed to notice.
 Several of her offenses included chewing gum (it wasnt even sugarless), and spelling the word, butt in a game of Scrabble with her parents.

 - About half of the schemes pulled by Dr. Doofenshmirtz of Phineas and Ferb are examples.
 The other half tend to wreak villainous havoc as an avoidable side-effect of his harmless schemes or by accident.

 - Even his legitimately evil schemes are truly bizarre.
 Case in point: In one episode, upset that people have trouble remembering his bizarre name, he decides to make a giant aerosol spray can and carve his name into the ozone layer, thereby burning it permanently into the streets of the city.
-This plan failed, as his spray can had no CFCs in it.
+This plan failed, as his spray cans had no CFCs in it.

 - In one episode he mentioned his mentor Mad Scientist whose dream was to...
 Set fire to the sun!!!
-Even Dr. Doofenshmirtz admits it a dumb plan.
+Even Dr. Doofenshmirtz admits it was a dumb plan.